jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 ## Objectives

 * Use single shell commands and one-line command sequences to perform basic tasks on the command line.
-* Use and modify the shell environment including defining, referencing and exporting environment variables.
+* Use and modify the shell environment including defining, referencing, and exporting environment variables.
 * Use and edit command history.
 * Invoke commands inside and outside the defined path.